 Source: College Board

-The answer to “what is a good PSAT score?” depends on your goals and whether you’re applying for scholarships or simply practicing for the SAT.
+A good score on the PSAT depends on your goals and whether you’re applying for scholarships or simply practicing for the SAT.
 Your definition of a “good” score may differ from another student’s.

 The College Board has established benchmarks for each version of the PSAT: